mapcrafter/mapcrafter-playermarkers/README.md

 You need some things to use this script:

-* A map rendered with mapcrafter
+* A map rendered with Mapcrafter
 * A Bukkit Minecraft server with a plugin ([MapTools](http://github.com/m0r13/MapTools)) to provide the player data
 * PHP for your webserver to generate the player images (alternatively, you